RobertTalbert/calculus/w2021/201-assessment-w2021.md

 - WeBWorK (16 questions per module -- 4 review, 6 each for A/B)
 - Daily Prep (two per module -- once for each A/B)

-Quantities: 16 learning targets (6 core), 8-10 AEPs,
+Quantities: 16 learning targets (6 core), 8-10 AEPs, 192 points in WeBWorK, 24 Daily Preps.

+C:

+- Mastery on 12/16 LT's including at least 3 core